Skip to code content (skip section selection)

 § 6-04 Independent Expenditures.

 (a) Factors for determining independence.
-In determining whether an expenditure is independent, the Board may consider any of the factors from the following non-exhaustive list:
+In determining whether an expenditure is independent, the Board may consider whether any of the factors from the following non-exhaustive list apply:

-(i) whether the person or entity making the expenditure is also an agent of a candidate;
+(i) the person or entity making the expenditure is also an agent of the candidate;

-(ii) whether any person authorized to accept receipts or make expenditures for the person or entity making the expenditure is also an agent of a candidate;
+(ii) a person authorized to accept receipts or make expenditures for the person or entity making the expenditure is also an agent of the candidate;

-(iii) whether a candidate has authorized, requested, suggested, fostered, or otherwise cooperated in any way in the formation or operation of the person or entity making the expenditure;
+(iii) the candidate has authorized, requested, suggested, fostered, or otherwise cooperated in any way in the formation or operation of the person or entity making the expenditure;

-(viii) whether the candidate and the person or entity making the expenditure have each consulted or otherwise been in communication with the same third party or parties, if the candidate knew or should have known that the candidate's communication or relationship to the third party or parties would inform or result in expenditures to benefit the candidate.
+(ix) the candidate and the person or entity making the expenditure have each consulted or otherwise been in communication with the same third party or parties, if the candidate knew or should have known that the candidate’s communication or relationship to the third party or parties would inform or result in expenditures to benefit the candidate;

 (b) Board determination.
 Upon consideration of the factors described in subdivision (a), the Board may determine by a preponderance of evidence that an expenditure was not independent.
 Prior to such determination, the candidate and/or the person or entity making the expenditure shall have an opportunity to provide evidence indicating that such expenditure was independent.